oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 #### Single file level restore (Typically to source VM, or other VM)

+### LAN Free backup

+Support for LAN-Free backup: oVirt provides SAN access to the disk devices out of the box.

 ### High level flow of Backup Process

 1. Contact the ovirt-engine containing the target virtual machine.